Cybersecurity Tips for Traveling

 Many of the infected devices the Help Desk see come from people who have been traveling.
 One of the easiest ways to ensure you’re protected is by installing virus protection on your device.
 Computer viruses come in many different forms, but having an antivirus program installed will keep your computer running at its best, and give you a better chance at keeping your personal information safe.

-Adelphi provides all resident students with a copy of the Symantec Antivirus Client, available through your RA, RHD or at the Help Desk in Swirbul Library.
+Adelphi provides all resident students with a copy of the Sophos Antivirus Client, available through your RA, RHD or at the Help Desk in Swirbul Library.

 Updates and Patches